 If you’re a marketing manager, this is probably a busy time of the year.
 Soon you’ll need to present your marketing budget for the coming year to your executive team.
-But if crunching numbers is not your strong point, this might be causing you some sleepless nights.
+But if crunching numbers is not your strong point, and you are concerned about where you put your spend, this might be causing you some sleepless nights.
 Well, don’t panic!
-With our foolproof method, you’ll be able to draw up a marketing budget with the best of them.
+With our foolproof method, you’ll be able to draw up a marketing budget for your company with the best of them.

 1. Calculate your overall marketing budget: the objectives-based method